-- Many universities require a math course higher than College Algebra, such as 24073 Business Calculus. - Many universities require a computer applications competency course such as CS 11033 Computer Fundamentals.
+- \ Many universities require a math course higher than College Algebra, such as MA 24073 Business Calculus. - \\ Many universities require a computer applications competency course such as CS 11033 Computer Fundamentals.

-Note: Students must make a "C" or better in English Composition I and II to recieve an Associate degree from ANC.
+Note: Students must make a "C" or better in English Composition I, English Composition II, and College Algebra to receive an Associate degree from ANC.